Job Search Beyond the Professoriate

 Interview Preparation and Practice - It is important to be able to articulate your skills and experiences in an interview.
 Following are some articles, websites and posts to help you develop your interview strategy and prepare for interviews.

 LinkedIn - It is important that your LinkedIn profile reflects your past experiences, and connects you to where you want to go, professionally.
-Check out these tips for building a strong profile!
+Find out more on building strong profiles

 Workshops and Events - Check out these sources for group presentations and workshops that will help you prepare for your job search!